-For these purposes, each week begins on Monday at 12:01AM and ends on Friday at 11:59PM, all times in Buffalo (Eastern Standard) Time.
-(I do this so it is easier for me to keep up with your discussions.)
-You do not have to tweet during the week of Fall Recess.
-As a result, there are 14 weeks you must tweet, and so at least 210 tweets are expected from you.
+For these purposes, each week begins on Monday at 12:01AM and ends on Saturday at 12:00PM (noon), all times in Buffalo (Eastern Standard) Time.
+(I do this so I can use Sunday to get caught up with all your tweets.)
+Keep in mind that you also have a 12-hour grace period for getting your weekly tweets in.

+However, you do not have to tweet during the week of Fall Recess.
+As a result, there are 14 weeks you must tweet, meaning that at least 70 tweets are expected from you.

-When tweeting for this course, please always use the hashtag #12E20 (which stands for Introduction to Ethics 2020).
-This hashtag is essential since I will not be checking your non-course-related tweets.
-Instead, I will be using an automated program to collect all tweets for me to read.
-So using that hashtag allows me to collect your course-related tweets.
+When tweeting for this course, please always use the course hashtag #I2E21 (which stands for Introduction to Ethics 2021).
+This hashtag is essential since I will not be snooping on your non-course-related tweets.
+Instead, I will be using an automated program to collect all #I2E21 tweets for me to read.
+So using that hashtag ensures that I will have and count all your course-related tweets.

-Just to repeat: if your tweet does not contain #I2E20, then it is extremely unlikely that I see that tweet.
+Just to repeat: if your tweet does not contain #12E21, then it is extremely unlikely that I will see that tweet!